uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 should follow the invitation link (`https://classroom.github.com/a/0g2TMgUJ
 <https://classroom.github.com/a/0g2TMgUJ>`__.), find their team name
 in the list, and then click join.
-Once they've click join, Person B will land on a page similar the page shown above.
+Once they've clicked join, Person B will land on a page similar the page shown above.